 If you use music or any graphics that you have not designed or written you may need to obtain a licence to use this as part of your software.
 Check out some of the rights clearance agencies for such permissions.

-Also, you should ensure that the name you have chosen for your new product or company does not infringe the rights of any third party – so check that it is not registered as a trade mark (have a look at www.patent.gov.uk) .
-In the event that it is not and you believe that it is the kind of mark that third parties may want to copy or emulate then you should consider applying for a registration.
+Also, you should ensure that the name you have chosen for your new product or company does not infringe the rights of any third party.
+It is vital to check that someone else has not already registered this name as a trade mark.
+To check this, see TMA or for more detail of the legal regulations and to undertake your own trade mark search, have a look at www.patent.gov.uk.
+Beware, both of these databases are suitable for UK searches only.
+If you need to undertake a trade mark search outside of the UK, e.g. in the EU or the rest of the world, Brand Protect can do this for you, and advise on further steps.
+If you find that a third party has already registered your brand as a trade mark in a similar area of business, you may need to reconsider your trading name.
+In the event that your chosen trading or brand name is not already registered, you should consider applying for a registration.
 In any event you should use the (TM) symbol on sales and promotional materials.
-This indicates that you are claiming trade mark rights in the sign, name or logo and puts third parties on notice that you are using it “as a badge of origin”.
+This indicates that you are claiming trade mark rights in the sign, name or logo, and puts third parties on notice that you are using it as a badge of origin.

-There are quite a few things to consider.
-Brand Protect are experts in all aspects of intellectual property and can help you to ensure that you get paid for what you deliver.
-Contact us to arrange a free initial consultation.
+These are quite a few things to consider.
+Brand Protect are specialists in all aspects of intellectual property (IP) and can help you to ensure that you get paid for your ideas and for what you deliver.
+Contact us, on 01869 369701 to arrange a free no obligation initial consultation.